stellar-deprecated/docs/learn/integration-guides/exchange.md

 This is the code to run in order to run an exchange.
 The following sections describe each step.

-For this guide, we will use placeholder functions for steps that involve querying or writing to the exchange database.
-Each database library connects differently, so we will abstract away those details.
+For this guide, we use placeholder functions for steps that involve querying or writing to the exchange database.
+Each database library connects differently, so we abstract away those details.

 ```js
 // Config your server